U.S. Department of State Seal

 • For hire vehicles: Cities outside of Bangkok typically have only rudimentary public transportation and usually do not have metered taxis.
 In many cases, motorcycle taxis, tuk-tuks, bicycle-powered rickshaws, and pick-up trucks will be the only options available for travelers without their own transport.

-• Smartphone-based for-hire vehicle service exist in Bangkok and other large cities.
+• Smartphone-based for-hire vehicle service exists in Bangkok and other large cities.
 Those affiliated with registered taxis, such as Grab Taxi, Line Taxi, and All Thai Taxi are legal, but their affiliated car services are under legal review.

 See our Road Safety page for more information.